syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Sorting.md

 ![](Sorting_images/Sorted-PivotGrid-when-using-GrandTotal-Sorting-option.png)

-**Disable Sorting**
+**Disable sorting**

-**None** option is the default option that disables sorting on all value columns of SfPivotGrid.
-Please refer the below code snippet.
+**None** is the default option that disables sorting on all value columns of the SfPivotGrid.
+Please refer the below code snippet:

 {% tabs %}